splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/about-k8s-java-metrics-tutorial.rst

 .. _about-k8s-java-metrics-tutorial:

 *******************************************************************************
-Tutorial: capture metrics from a Java application in Kubernetes
+Tutorial: Capture metrics from a Java application in Kubernetes
 *******************************************************************************

 .. meta::